Do You Have Enough Talent to Succeed?

 Examples

-Pop music’s superstar singer and composer Ed Sheeran says he practiced singing for 30,000 hours, starting on the side of roads.
+- Pop music’s superstar singer and composer Ed Sheeran practiced singing for 30,000 hours and started his career by performing on sidewalks, day after day.

-For example, hitting a bucket of golf balls for fun is not practice, which is why most golfers don’t improve.
-As Tiger Woods proved, practice means you hit 300 balls, with the same club, with the goal of dropping the ball within 20 feet of the same spot.
+- Hitting a bucket of golf balls for fun is not practice, which is why most golfers don’t improve.
+Tiger Woods proved that practice means you hit 300 balls, with the same club, with the same goal of dropping the ball within 20 feet of the same spot.
 And you do this every day.

-For an accomplished musician, like Adele, practice means you play or sing the same piece of music 1000 times, each time slightly better than the last, until you make people cry during a performance.
+- For an accomplished musician, like Adele, practice means you play or sing the same piece of music 1000 times, each time slightly better than the last, until you make people cry during performances.

-To succeed as a manager, you need to spend many hours bringing out the best performance possible from each of your employees.
-For example, sales managers should practice with their sales people.
-“I’ll pretend I’m afraid to buy a new car and you sell it to me anyway.
-Here we go.
-‘Oh, I’m just too nervous to buy this car . . . .'”
-The more practicing the sales managers conduct, the more cars they sell.
+For example, to succeed as a manager, you need to spend hours bringing out the best performance possible from each of your employees.
+You do this by helping them practice.
+For example, as a sales managers you practice with your sales people.
+“I’ll pretend I’m afraid to buy a new car and you sell it to me anyway, ready?
+OK, Here we go.”
+The more they practice, the more cars they sell.

-Every skill can be practiced and improved: negotiating business deals, explaining financial statements, giving speeches, desiging a logo, driving race cars, using computers, writing reports, teaching students, managing money, fixing engines, writing apps, building houses, everything.
+Every skill can be practiced and improved: negotiating business deals, creating perfect proposals, giving speeches, preparing tax forms, designing a logo, driving race cars, using computers, writing reports, teaching students, managing money, writing, fixing engines, building phone apps, painting houses, everything.

 No one is born with talent.
 Yet with practice, everyone, including you, can become talented at anything!